Terms & Conditions of Trade

-Your terms and conditions should make them fully aware of your responsibility to them and their responsibility to you so you can ensure a happy relationship between you two and a healthy cash flow for your business.
-It’s important, then, that these terms and conditions of trade are spelt right and specifically tailored for your business.
+Your terms and conditions should make them fully aware of your responsibility to them and their responsibility to you, so you can ensure a happy relationship between you and a healthy cash flow for your business.
+It’s important, then, that these terms and conditions of trade are tailored for your business.

 Ask for legal advice

 The best option is to engage an experienced commercial lawyer to draft your terms and conditions as they are the basis on which your business is trading and should be written with care to protect you and what’s yours.
 You don’t want to end up having to follow the terms set by the other party as theirs only protect the interests of their business, not yours.

 When you work with Mountains Lawyers Legal Solutions, we will cover all the fine details including:

 - Clear explanation of what services or products are provided